 A large number of scientists around the world are involved in research to try and prevent extinction.
 An important aspect of this work is the collaboration between scientists, zoos and government bodies as well as the general public.

-Listen to Dr Nelson in this podcast talking about warmer temperatures resulting in an accelerating decline in the proportion of adult female tuatara.
+Listen to Dr Nelson in the podcast titled Tuatara and climate change, in which he talks about warmer temperatures resulting in an accelerating decline in the proportion of adult female tuatara.
 Understanding mechanisms underlying population declines is critical in preventing the extinction of endangered populations.
+Find it on the Te Papa Science express podcasts page.